Custom Topics, lets you to automatically track reviews containing a custom group of keywords and phrases that are important to you.

 Exporting a Custom Topic

-Each Topic only needs to be created once per account, and can then be used across all of the apps you track.
+Each Topic only needs to be created once per account, and can then be used across all of the apps and products you track.

 Click on any of your topics from the list to see the full analysis.

-You can flick between the tabs at the top to view the summary, sentiment timeline, trend pattern or any of the words clustering for that particular topic.
+You can flick between the tabs at the top to view the overall summary, sentiment breakdown, and trend and stars timelines for any of the words used for that particular topic.

 Removing A Custom Topic

-- To remove a Custom Topic, click the Edit button next to the topic you wish to remove
+- To remove a Custom Topic, click the ‘Settings’ cog next to the topic you wish to remove.

-- Scroll to the bottom of the page, and hit the big red ‘Delete’ button.
+- Scroll to the bottom of the page, and click the big red ‘Delete’ button.